ykapustin/getting-and-cleaning-data/CodeBook.md

-a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md

-Human Activity Recognition Using Smartphones Tidy Data Set

 # Description

 Data was generated based on Human Activity Recognition Using Smartphones Data Set stored at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # Transformations
-un_analysis.R script performs following operation to generate tidy data set:
+run_analysis.R script performs following operation to generate tidy data set:

 1. Downloads the data
 1. Merges the training and the test sets to create one data set.